 be added back in the water as it is against purity.

-C14.1 The water that has fallen from performing ablution or bath is clean but
+C14.0 Rule of used water C14.1 The water that has fallen from performing ablution or bath is clean but

 is not allowed to be used to perform ablution or bath.